lane711/sonicjs/README.md

 Please see here: https://sonicjs.com/about

+## Contributing - Get Involved!

+Interested in contributing to SonicJs?
+Any and all help is welcome!
+Please read [CONTRIBUTING.md](https://github.com/lane711/sonicjs/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

+## Deployment

+Deployment is basically the same as any regular Node.js/Express project.
+The project has successfully been deployed to Heroku, NodeChef, Amazon EC2 and others.
+I recommend using a process manager like PM2 or similar of you are deploying on a self managed server (like EC2).

+## Versioning

+We use [SemVer](http://semver.org/) for versioning.
+For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

+## Authors

+- **Lane Campbell** - _Initial work_ - [SonicJs](https://sonicjs.com)
+- **[Your name here]** - _Future SonicJs Core Developer_ - [SonicJs](https://sonicjs.com)

+See also the list of [contributors](https://github.com/lane711/sonicjs/graphs/contributors) who participated in this project.

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/lane711/sonicjs/blob/master/LICENSE) file for details

-## Credits
+## Acknowledgments

-SonicJs uses a number of open source packages, tools, etc but there are a couple of them that I wanted to make special mention of:
+SonicJs is written entirely in Javascript.
+It uses a number of open source tools, utilities, etc but there are a few of them that I wanted to make special mention of:

 1. Loopback - An awesome NodeJs based ORM helping to support much of the heavy lifting in SonicJs' data tier.
 1. CoreUI - a truly great open source admin theme.
 1. Formio - a rock solid form builder with loads of advanced functionality.